Geutzzu/FurnitureStoresExtraction/README.md

 - If you chose to search the subpages, you can also choose what paths the urls should contain (if what you search for contains /products/ in the URL for example).
 - If you entered a sitemap (with the .xml extension), you can choose the XML tag to search for (loc is the most commonly used).
-- After the scraping and inference is done, you can export the data as a CSV file with the click of a button.
+- After the scraping and inference are done, you can export the data as a CSV file with the click of a button.

 Please note that the application is intended for desktop use only, and the UI is not optimized for other devices.
 Also, the application as it stands is intended for running locally only, and not for deployment on a server.